iltommi/qdb-documentation/source/api/nodejs.rst

 		console.log(data);
     });

-You may download the NodeJS API from the quasardb site or from GitHub at `https://github.com/bureau14/qdb-api-nodejs <https://github.com/bureau14/qdb-api-nodejs>`_.
+You may download the Node.js API from the quasardb site or from GitHub at `https://github.com/bureau14/qdb-api-nodejs <https://github.com/bureau14/qdb-api-nodejs>`_.

 Requirements and Installation
 -----------------------------

-To build the nodejs API, you will need the C API.
+To build the Node.js API, you will need the C API.
 It can either be installed on the machine (e.g. on unix in /usr/lib or /usr/local/lib) or you can unpack the C API archive in deps/qdb.

 You will need to have `node-gyp <https://github.com/nodejs/node-gyp>`_ installed.